-We realize that 5mbps is not always attainable, so here are a few pointers to help run successful sessions in your home:
+A few pointers to help run successful sessions in your home:

-- Close other household apps on the same network that are consuming a lot of WiFi bandwidth before the session starts and for the duration of the test.
+Close other household apps on the same network that are consuming a lot of WiFi bandwidth before the session starts and for the duration of the test.

-- In homes with multiple networks, mesh networks or devices that parse internet, make sure you have access to one IP address beforehand and you're within range of the stable network.
+In homes with multiple networks, mesh networks or devices that parse internet, make sure you have access to one IP address beforehand and you're within range of the stable network.
 Sometimes WiFi and mesh networks have "sweet spots" and it can take some trial and error to figure out positioning for the best connectivity.

-- For desktop-based sessions, if you have access to ethernet, we recommend cable connectivity versus WiFi.
+For desktop-based sessions, if you have access to ethernet, we recommend cable connectivity versus WiFi.

-- This is not unique to Lookback but sometimes it helps to run sessions without your camera enabled to further reduce bandwidth usage.
+This is not unique to Lookback but sometimes it helps to run sessions without your camera enabled to further reduce bandwidth usage.

 Unfortunately, without access to the Virtual Private Network it is almost impossible to analyze exactly how the VPN is interacting with our sessions.